-Revenue under sales contracts for merchandise and finished goods with customers is recognized when the merchandise and finished goods are delivered to the customers since control over the merchandise and finished goods is transferred to the customers and performance obligations are satisfied at that point in time.
+Revenue from contracts with customers for the sale of merchandise and finished goods, and the assignment of rights and licenses for marketing of merchandise and finished goods is recognized when the merchandise and finished goods, rights or licenses for marketing (collectively referred to as "merchandise and finished goods") are delivered to the customers.
+This is because control over the merchandise and finished goods is transferred to the customers and performance obligations are satisfied at that point in time.

 Revenue generated from sale of merchandise and finished goods is measured by deducting rebates and discounts based on sales volumes or amounts from consideration under sales contracts, and consideration which is expected to be refunded to customers is stated as refund liabilities.
 The refund liabilities are estimated by using the most likely amount method based on terms and conditions, past transactions and other factors.

 Consideration under sales contracts for merchandise and finished goods is received mainly within one year from the delivery of the merchandise and finished goods to customers and includes no significant financing components.